sw4stikaa/ETH-PROOF-BEG-assessment/README.md

 ## License

-This project is licensed under the MIT Lisence.
+This project is licensed under the MIT License.